Eryoneta/YoToons/README.md

 # YoToons
- A Java based software to generate animations idealizing 2D images on top of a 3D skeleton
+Implementation of a theoretical idea: Of generating animated characters idealizing 2D images on top of a 3D skeleton.

+### -Work in progress-